litianqi1996/alluxio/underfs/kodo/kodo-en.md

 {:toc}

-This guide describes how to configure Alluxio with [Qiniu KODO](https://www.qiniu.com/products/kodo) as the under storage system.
-Object Storage Service (Kodo) is a massive, secure and highly reliable cloud storage service provided by Qiniu.
+This guide describes how to configure Alluxio with [Qiniu Kodo](https://www.qiniu.com/products/kodo) as the under storage system.
+Qiniu Object Storage Service (Kodo) is a massive, secure and highly reliable cloud storage service provided by Qiniu.

 ## Initial Setup